 Malibu is a huge city, at the top of a huge sweeping bay.
 I didn’t realise it was so big.
-It stretches for miles along the coast, and of course the scenery is stunning.
+It stretches for miles along the coast, and the scenery is stunning.
 Again.
-For some reason I thought of Malibu as a smallish town – probably was at one point, obviously – but today it’s large place.
+For some reason I thought of Malibu as a smallish town.
+It probably was at one point, obviously, but today it’s large place.

 As I enter Santa Monica, and see the iconic pier stretching out into the sea, it’s hot and sunny again.
 I pull over to take a photo of the pier by walking onto the North Beach of Santa Monica State Beach.
 I have been here before many years ago and went on the pier then.
 As it’s just amusements and restaurants, I decide against going on it again.
-So it’s back on the road and into the heart of Santa Monica.
+So it’s back on the road.

 Highway 1 leaves the coast just after the pier and turns into a freeway heading east, the Santa Monica Freeway.
 Suddenly there’s loads of traffic, and I grind to a halt.
 I soon leave the Freeway by turning right onto Hwy 1 again, named Lincoln Boulevard here, but the traffic is just as bad.